• Skip to primary navigation

 What is Keskul?

-Keşkül is a milk-based pudding from Turkish Cuisine, dating back to Ottoman Empire.
+Keşkül is a milk-based pudding from Turkish Cuisine, dating back to the Ottoman Empire.

 The meaning of the name is "beggars bowl", the bowl used for collecting donations by dervishes.